 While chiropractic treatment is not often the most common recommended treatment for migraines, there are some methods of chiropractic therapies that can be effective.

 Migraine symptoms may be eased with massage therapy focusing on trigger points within the head, neck, shoulder, and back.

 This method has shown to be effective in lessening migraine duration, pain, frequency, and disability.
 It is a blend of relaxation techniques, dietary counseling, physical therapy exercises and stress management.

 Some of the most common head pains are occasional tension headaches.
 They can develop from prolonged muscle tension in the shoulders, head or neck.
 Typically, tension headaches can improve with non-prescription medications like acetaminophen or NSAIDs.

 Modified chiropractic therapy can help improve chronic tension headaches.

 Low-Load Craniocervical Mobilization

 Used in spinal manipulation but with a gentler force, this treatment involves force applied to the joints of the neck.
-As pressure is applied, rhythmic movement of the cervical segments is allowed.
+As pressure is applied, the rhythmic movement of the cervical segments is allowed.
 This intervention also involves stretching.